Key Points:

-Getting long hauled, or taken for a longer ride than necessary by Vegas cabbies is a common complaint of visitors.
-Oftentimes, newcomers to Vegas don’t even realize they have paid an inflated fare.
+Getting long-hauled, or taken for a longer ride than necessary by Vegas cabbies, is a common complaint of visitors.
+Oftentimes, Vegas newbies are oblivious to the fact that they overpaid.

-The taxi industry’s bad reputation in Las Vegas has driven many to avoid the mode of transportation altogether, opting for rideshare services Uber or Lyft which are typically cheaper and have always offered transparent pricing.
+The taxi industry’s bad reputation has driven many to avoid the mode of transportation altogether, opting for rideshare services Uber or Lyft, which are typically cheaper and offer transparent pricing.

-The flat rate that customers pay is based on which “zone” your destination hotel is located within.
+The flat rate is based on the “zone” your destination hotel is in.

 Taxi Flat Rates from the Airport to Strip Hotels By Zone

-Zone 3 – $27: Caesars Palace, Circus Circus, Encore, Flamingo, Gold Coast, Harrah’s, Hilton Grand Vacations, Las Vegas Convention Center, Palace Station, Palms, Resorts World, Rio, Sahara, STRAT, The LINQ, The Mirage, The Palazzo, The Venetian, Westin, Trump International, TI, Westgate, and Wynn.
+Zone 3 – $29: Caesars Palace, Circus Circus, Encore, Flamingo, Gold Coast, Harrah’s, Hilton Grand Vacations, Las Vegas Convention Center, Palace Station, Palms, Resorts World, Rio, Sahara, STRAT, The LINQ, Palazzo, The Venetian, Westin, Trump International, TI, Westgate, Fontainebleau, and Wynn.

-Note that flat rate fares do not include credit card fees, gratuity, or a $1 fuel surcharge.
+Note that flat rate fares do not include credit card fees or gratuity.

 Taxi Prices Still Expensive vs. Uber/Lyft

-- A zone 3 cab trip to Caesars Palace will cost you a $27 flat rate while an Uber would be $15-$20 depending on demand.
+- A zone 3 cab trip to Caesars Palace will cost you a $30 flat rate, while an Uber would be $15-$20, depending on demand.

-- A zone 2 cab trip to MGM Grand will cost $23 flat rate while an Uber would be $9-$15.
+- A zone 2 cab trip to MGM Grand will cost $26 flat rate, while an Uber would be $9-$15.

-Keep in mind, cabs also charge a fuel surcharge and credit card fee in addition to the flat rate fare (which most of us use as it’s the 21st century) while Uber/Lyft do not.
+Keep in mind, cabs also charge a credit card fee on top of the base fare – Uber/Lyft do not.

-Ultimately, I’m grateful that the taxi industry has adopted a straightforward pricing structure that will prevent unknowing visitors from getting ripped off.
-I want newcomers to leave Vegas with a good taste in their mouth, making them more likely to return.
+Ultimately, I’m glad the taxi industry has adopted a straightforward pricing structure that’ll prevent unknowing visitors from getting ripped off.
+I want newcomers to leave Vegas with a good taste in their mouths, making them more likely to return.

-Seasoned vets will also appreciate not needing to ask their driver to take a certain route to avoid the dreaded long haul.
+Seasoned vets will also appreciate not needing to ask their driver to take a specific route to avoid the dreaded long haul.

-I’m glad the cab industry has finally realized that it’s difficult to maintain and grow your market share when your customers have to ask you upfront not to steal from them.
+(Sarcastically stated) I’m glad the cab industry has finally realized that it’s challenging to maintain and grow your market share when your customers have to ask you upfront not to steal from them.

 Related Articles: